 In California, the spousal battery is defined as any willful and unlawful touching that is harmful or offensive against a spouse, significant other, or former significant other.
 The prosecution must prove that you have or had a romantic relationship with the alleged victim to be convicted of this crime.

 While this is frequently a misdemeanor charge, it can result in jail time, the length of which depends on the severity of the injuries sustained by the battered spouse or domestic partner.

 A misdemeanor battery charge usually results in a 30-day jail sentence, though this is merely standard by practice, not in law.
 If you have never faced such a charge, your sentence will likely be less.
 In some instances, you may even only be sentenced to serve probation.

 Corporal Injury to a spouse is most commonly considered a felony.
 Corporal Injury to a spouse is any activity that results in a traumatic condition for the victim.
 Like other domestic abuse charges, the crime does not need to be committed against a person to whom one is legally married.

 This charge may be applied in any instance of corporal injury to a former spouse, roommate, former roommate, or any family member.
 If you are found guilty of a corporal injury domestic abuse charge, you will face jail time in state prison for up to four years or in a county jail for up to a year, in addition to a possible $6,000 fine.

-If you or someone you know has been accused of domestic abuse, no matter the charge, the most important step is to seek legal counsel.
-Do not go through it alone.
+If you or someone you know has been accused of domestic abuse, no matter the charge, the most critical step is to seek legal counsel.
+Please do not go through it alone.
 Contact an experienced San Jose criminal defense attorney at the Law Offices of Thomas Nicholas Cvietkovich today.